 Research is an important component of graduate education.
-In contrast to graduate courses, which typically consider multiple topics or applications, your research allows you to learn by studying a single problem in-depth, in close collaboration with a faculty member.
-Much of our research activity can be loosely categorized into the discipline areas as listed in the Graduate Degree Programs section.
-Visit those links for a brief description of that area as well as a sample course of study for graduate student.
+In contrast to graduate courses, which typically consider multiple topics or applications, graduate research allows students to learn by studying a single problem in-depth, in close collaboration with a faculty member.
+Much of our research activity can be loosely categorized into the discipline areas listed in the Graduate Degree Programs section.

 Research projects of individual faculty are described under links for each faculty member on our Faculty Directory.
-A concise one-page listing of research topics in the department is contained in the Research Areas form we have applicants to our graduate program fill out as part of their application package. (see online submission )
+A concise one-page listing of research topics in the department is part of the online application.